gianlucalucchesi/rechtspersonenregister-bot/README.md

    1. Open entire folder with VSCode (correct directory will be automatically selected in terminal)
    1. Configure the virtual environment: `$ python3 -m venv venv` creates a virtual environment called "venv"
 3. Download and install Selenium in the project directory via terminal: `$ pip install selenium`
-4. Download and install the correct Chrome Webdriver for your Chrome browser version: `https://sites.google.com/a/chromium.org/chromedriver/downloads`
+4. Download and install the correct Chrome Webdriver for your respective Chrome browser version: `https://sites.google.com/a/chromium.org/chromedriver/downloads`